 Since the proposed model can accurately forecast water levels, local water management agencies can rely on the model outputs for flood forecasting.
-Since machine learning does not require high computational resources, limited computational resources will not hinder the assessment and mitigation of compound flooding hazards.
+Since ML does not require high computational resources, limited computational resources will not hinder the assessment and mitigation of compound flooding hazards.
 Using the model, agencies can re-assess their compound flood hazards and predict future events.
-Moreover, once they have more observation data, they can use it to readjust the proposed model or build a more robust one (Muñoz et al., 2021).
+Moreover, once they have more observation data, they can use it to re-adjust the proposed model or build a more robust one (Muñoz et al., 2021).

 Next, we found that the RF algorithm is the best ML algorithm to predict water level as a proxy for compound flooding in the area of interest.
 In general, the performances of all tested ML algorithms for water level prediction are reasonable and acceptable.
-However, considering the NSE values in all implementation phases, the number of flood events that are accurately predicted, and how close the predicted water level is during the events, it could be concluded that the RF performs better than other algorithms.
+However, considering the NSE values in all implementation phases, the number of flood events that are accurately predicted, and how close the predicted water level is during the events, it could be concluded that RF performs better than other algorithms.
 The superiority of the RF algorithm in predicting water levels has also been shown in previous studies in the Upo Wetland (Choi et al., 2020) and the Poyang Lake (Li et al., 2016).
-Therefore, we proposed a machine learning model with the RF algorithm as the most appropriate model for the study area.
+Therefore, we proposed a ML model with the RF algorithm as the most appropriate model for the study area.

-In addition, we found that the tidal elevation measured one-hour prior at the river mouth is the main parameter controlling the river water level in Pontianak.
+In addition, we found that the tidal elevation measured 1 h prior at the river mouth is the main parameter controlling the river water level in Pontianak.
 Even though the city is located 20 km from the river mouth, the tidal dynamics still strongly affect the river water level in the city.
-This result confirms previous studies, revealing that the tide propagation on the Kapuas River dominantly controls the river water level up to 30 km upstream (Sampumo et al., 2021), and still impacts up to 285 km from the river mouth (Kästner et al., 2019).
+This result confirms previous studies, revealing that the tide propagation on the Kapuas River dominantly controls the river water level up to 30 km upstream (BGD - Modeling interactions between tides, storm surges, and river discharges in the Kapuas River delta, 2021), and still impacts up to 285 km from the river mouth (Kästner et al., 2019).